June 1, 2020

-Last year Hurricane Harvey caused unprecedented damage to our Gulf Coast communities.
-While we continue to rebuild, we must also take all steps necessary to prepare for the next hurricane season ahead.
+In 2017, Hurricane Harvey caused unprecedented damage to our Gulf Coast communities.
+That storm serves as a reminder that we must take all necessary steps to prepare for the next hurricane season ahead.
 Taking common sense steps to protect our communities is critical to saving lives and minimizing the impact of damage from natural disasters.

 Important Tips to Know Before A Disaster Strikes